 APPLICATION AND REVIEW:

-The Basic Science Fund is located within the UCSD Foundation and scientifically managed within the Office of Research Affairs.
+The discovery science Fund is located within the UCSD Foundation and scientifically managed within the Office of Research Affairs.
 Proposals reviewed by a panel of internal and external senior scientists will be matched to a donor, with recommendation forwarded to the Foundation Board.
 A final administrative review in consultation with the donor will ensure fit and that all wishes are met.

 TYPE OF SUPPORT: